msaiko239/MSM3500-LTE/README.md

   Asterisk Version 14 or higher

-php mcrypt
+php
 You’ll need to first install PHP, dev and pear extensions on Ubuntu 20.04 by using following command.

-  `sudo apt install php php-pear php-dev libmcrypt-dev`
+  `sudo apt install php libapache2-mod-php php-pear php-dev libmcrypt-dev php-mysql `

 Confirm pecl command is available in your system.